At a glance

 Buying an insurance product for the ‘promised’ returns is like wearing the thinner bullet proof vest because it can double as a t-shirt

 When unsullied, insurance is a sensible and an essential concept.
+When you take out insurance from somebody like One Sure Insurance, you are giving them an amount of money in return for reparations should something drastic happen to you.
 Simply put, it is a mode of distributing financial risk of an event that has low probability but high impact.

 Life insurance, when done right, manages the financial impact of the death of a person, by paying out a one-time sum that replaces at least 7-10 years of future earnings of the insured person.
 For this lump-sum payment to be possible, the insurer collects annual premium payments from a large number of people out of which they expect a small percentage to die (called mortality rate).
 The premium is what one pays for this protection, which means, if the event being insured against does not occur, you don’t get any money.
 This is insurance in its purest form and is referred to as “term insurance”.
 The hallmark of such a product is the high ratio of death benefit to premium paid, for e.g. a reasonably healthy 30 year old looking for Rs 1 Crore coverage would pay annual premiums of around Rs 10,000 to 12,000, i.e. coverage of over 900 times the premium amount.